StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 #### File storage location

-Locate the folder where TheHive stores files.
-This will be backed up alongside the database and indices.
-If using a Network File System (NFS), the location is generally defined in the *application.conf* file under the `storage.localfs.location` attribute.
+Locate the folder where TheHive stores files, which is backed up with the database and indices.
+If using a Network File System (NFS), the location is defined in the *application.conf* file under the `storage.localfs.location` attribute.

 <!-- + add MinIO option -->

 ### Ensure data replication across all three nodes

-Before proceeding with the backup, confirm that 100% of your data is replicated across all nodes.
-This ensures the snapshot procedure is simplified, allowing snapshots to be taken from just one node.
+Before proceeding with the backup, replicate 100% of your data across all nodes.
+This simplifies the snapshot procedure, allowing snapshots to be taken from just one node.

 ### Perform preliminary checks